Tereza Mihalíková: Grand Slam performance

-In 2014, Mihalíková reached the final of the girls' doubles tournament at the US Open, partnering with Vera Lapko.

-She was also a member of the Slovak Junior Fed Cup team (U16).
-Together with Viktória Kužmová and Tamara Kupková, she reached the final in 2014, when they lost to the United States team (CiCi Bellis, Tornado Alicia Black, Sofia Kenin).
+Mihalíková was also a member of the Slovak Junior Fed Cup team (U16).
+Together with Viktória Kužmová and Tamara Kupková, she reached the final in 2014, when they lost to the team of the United States (CiCi Bellis, Tornado Alicia Black, Sofia Kenin).

-Mihalíková entered doubles competition at the 2015 Australian Open, again alongside Lapko.
-They lost their quarterfinal match to the eventual champions, Miriam Kolodziejová and Markéta Vondroušová.
-But she won the singles competition, defeating British Katie Swan in the final.
-At the 2016 Australian Open, Mihalíková won the girls' doubles event with Anna Kalinskaya and ended runner-up in the girls' singles event, losing the final to Vera Lapko.

 2021: Progress in doubles: WTA Tour title and top 100

 In June, Mihalíková reached her first WTA Challenger final at the Bol Ladies Open.
 Together with Ekaterine Gorgodze, she lost to the pair of Aliona Bolsova and Katarzyna Kawa.
 The following month, she reached another Challenger final, at the Swedish Open alongside Kamilla Rakhimova.
 Just like in the previous final, she lost in three sets.

-Mihalíková reached her first WTA Tour doubles final at the Zavarovalnica Sava Portorož in September.
+Mihalíková reached her first WTA Tour doubles final at the Portorož Open in September.
 Partnering with Anna Kalinskaya, she defeated Aleksandra Krunić and Lesley Pattinama Kerkhove, in three sets.

-In December, she was successful in her third attempt in a WTA Challenger final, winning the title at the Open Angers alongside Greet Minnen, after beating Vera Zvonareva and Monica Niculescu.
+In December, she was successful in her third attempt in a WTA 125 final, winning the title at the Open Angers alongside Greet Minnen, after beating Vera Zvonareva and Monica Niculescu.
 These results pushed her into the top 100 for the first time.

 2022: Two WTA 125 doubles titles

-Alongside Ulrikke Eikeri, Mihalíková won the doubles title at the WTA 125 Contrexeville in July, with a win in the final over Han Xinyun and Alexandra Panova.
+Alongside Ulrikke Eikeri, Mihalíková won the doubles title at the Contrexéville Open in July, with a win in the final over Han Xinyun and Alexandra Panova.

 In October, oartnering with Aldila Sutjiadi, she won the WTA 125 Abierto Tampico in October, defeating Ashlyn Krueger and Elizabeth Mandlik in the final.